-It can be hard to decipher the difference between the natural memory loss from aging and early signs of dementia.
+It can be hard to decipher the difference between natural memory loss from aging and early signs of dementia.
 How do you know if the behaviors you are seeing in an aging loved one are normal?
 Would you know the early signs of cognitive decline?

 The National Institute on Aging reports that half of people over the age of 85 may have some form of dementia.
 This does not mean that dementia is an unavoidable part of aging.
-There are many people who never display signs of dementia but receiving a diagnosis may be an ongoing concern for them.
+There are many people who never display signs of dementia, but receiving a diagnosis may be an ongoing concern for them.

 Dementia is one of the main reasons that seniors will lose their independence.
 This affects millions of people, with over 50 million people currently living with it.
 Being aware of the signs of early dementia may allow you to recognize the symptoms in your loved one.
 Early diagnosis can assist you in getting help and accessing treatment for your loved one.

 Watch for these 12 Early Signs of Dementia (And How to Help When You See Them)

 As you interact with an aging loved one, watch for these early signs of dementia and Alzheimer’s.
 One symptom doesn’t necessarily mean that they are developing dementia.
 However, several may mean that your loved one needs to be seen by a neurologist.
-The top twelve early signs and symptoms of dementia include:
+The top twelve early signs and symptoms of dementia include

 For some, one of the earliest signs of dementia is changes in vision.
 Your loved one may have trouble reading or seeing the differences in color or contrast.
 He or she may also begin to experience trouble judging distances which may lead to problems driving.

 In the early stages of dementia, it can be difficult for your loved one to follow conversations.
 You may observe your loved one stopping in the middle of a conversation with no idea how to continue.

 Dementia can change your loved one’s ability to make good judgments.
 They might seem like they no longer know what is appropriate in social situations.
 Your loved one may ask strangers for odd things like a tissue or a quarter.

 - No longer be able to keep track of spending